benztammasorn/timewise-hr-app-ycbbdk/LINE_LOGIN_SETUP.md

-# Line Login Integration Setup Guide
+# Line Login Integration Setup Guide - HTTP Callback Required

-## Overview
-This guide explains how to set up and use the Line login functionality in your TimeWise HR app.
+## ⚠️ IMPORTANT: Line Does Not Accept Deep Links

+Line OAuth requires a valid **HTTP/HTTPS URL** for callbacks.
+Deep links like `natively://line-callback` are **NOT accepted** by Line.

+## Solution: Web-Based Callback Handler

+You need to set up a backend endpoint that:
+1. Receives the authorization code from Line
+2. Exchanges it for an access token
+3. Redirects back to your app with the Line ID

 ## Line Channel Configuration